mate-academy/jv-fruit-shop/checklist.md

         }
     ```

-#### try-with-resources
+#### try-with-resourc
-Remember, if you are using classes that implement an AutoCloseable interface, we should use it with try-with-resources.
+Remember, if you are using classes that implement an AutoCloseable interface, we should use it with try-with-resourc.

 #### Follow the encapsulation principle
 Hide inner class elements with the help of access modifiers.
 It's a bad practice to make your class exposed.